 - There's an urban legend that David Rice Atchison was the President of the United States for a single day: Sunday, March 4, 1849, in between James K. Polk and Zachary Taylor.
 It is true that Polk's last day in office was March 3, and Taylor's inauguration was pushed back to March 5 because he didn't want to swear the Oath of Office on a Sunday.
 Proponents of the urban legend say the succession laws made Atchison (who was President Pro Tempore of the Senate at the time) the acting President until Taylor could be sworn in.
 In reality, the constitution doesn't specify that an incoming President must swear the Oath before holding the officenote —and in any case, Atchison wasn't sworn in, either.
 Atchison himself disputed the story that he had ever been President, but somehow he wound up with a grave marker that read "President of the United States for One Day" anyway.

-- This was intended to be the fate of N, who was groomed from childhood to be the king of Unova after Team Plasma took over.
+- N was groomed from childhood to be the king of Unova after Team Plasma took over.
 After defeating Alder, befriending a legendary dragon, and raising his castle, this came true.
 However, his adoptive father Ghetsis had just been using him as a pawn and figurehead, plotting to overthrow him as soon as Hilbert/Hilda was defeated by N in battle.
 After both N and Ghetsis were defeated, Unova returned to normal, with neither of them becoming king.

 - Blue becomes the first champion of the Kanto Pokemon League.
 His championship is then immediately cut short when he gets defeated by Red in battle, before Professor Oak can even come to congratulate him.